salmons-handier/hospital-/datasets/notes.md

 Success is how high you bounce when you hit bottom.
 Deployment Version Control Difficult roads often lead to beautiful destinations.
 Monitoring The only way to do great work is to love what you do.
 Kubernetes Logging Backend Pull Request Optimization If you can dream it, you can do it.
+Artificial Intelligence Neural Networks Work hard in silence, let your success be your noise.
+Docker Multi-threading